 Check out my work, and get in touch below.

-I am currently seeking representation for two completed novels, with a third in progress.
+I am currently seeking representation for three completed novels, with a fourth in progress.
 For more information on any projects, please contact me.

 How the Light Gets In

 Lee Markel has been reluctantly running his family’s sheep farm in the highlands of Scotland for almost thirty years.
 When his ex’s banker husband starts the foreclosure process on the farm, Lee voluntarily surrenders the property, ruining his relationship with his mother, who lies ill in a nursing home.
 As Lee packs up his house, a woman from his past returns and enlists other friends to find out what happened one summer twenty years ago, a summer that changed Lee’s life forever.
 Wishing his former friends would leave him be, Lee is thrust into memories and explanations of what happened that summer he broke up with the mother of his child and his best friend died.
 As Lee delves into his memories and tries to decide what’s next for him, pieces of what really happened come out for the first time.
 The revelations that emerge shock both his friends and himself.
 The novel explores the nature of memory: what we remember, how we choose to remember it, and how those choices influence our present.

 In the Time of Spirits